Skip to content

 Help, I’m Stuck!: A Basic Guide For Carabiner Care.

-Carabiners play a vital role in any climber’s kit, serving as the linchpin that connects various elements of the climbing system.
-Whether you’re a seasoned climber or a beginner eager to get off the ground, developing an understanding how to properly use, maintain, and care for your carabiners is crucial for safety and performance.
-In this blog, we’ll delve into the intricacies of these vital pieces of kit, and it will apply to both climbing and rigging carabiners.
+Carabiners play a vital role in any tree climber’s kit, serving as the linchpin that connects various elements of the climbing system.
+Whether you’re a seasoned climber or a beginner eager to get off the ground, developing an understanding of how to properly use, maintain, and care for your climbing carabiners is crucial for safety and performance.
+In this blog, we’ll delve into the intricacies of these vital pieces of kit, and it will apply to both climbing carabiners and rigging carabiners.

 As you may already know, it is recommended to inspect your equipment every time before going aloft, especially if the equipment hasn’t been used in a while.
 Here are a few things to look for during the inspection process: